zhan4429/guides/README.md

 ## Structure Configuration

-Documentation structure is managed using the [Sphinx External ToC][toc-url] extension and defined by the `_toc.yml` file along with the [natural sort order](https://en.wikipedia.org/wiki/Natural_sort_order) of content source file names.
+Documentation structure is managed using the [Sphinx External ToC][toc-url] extension with the `_toc.yml` configuration file written such that the site map mimics the layout of the `source` directory.
 Content is grouped into primary sections with each section appearing in the top navigation bar and having an index file serving as the section root.
 Primary sections contain content pages which can be further divided into subtrees.
+Pages in each subtree are ordered using the [natural sort order](https://en.wikipedia.org/wiki/Natural_sort_order) of the source file names.
 Content pages could also have child pages, in which case their structure resembles that of a primary section with an index file serving as the parent page.

+Content pages can be added to preexisting sections, subtrees, and parent pages without having to modify the site map configuration file.
+Only when adding a new section, subtree, or parent page does the `_toc.yml` file need to be updated.
+See the sample `source` directory tree below along with its corresponding site map configuration file for examples on how to define various structures.
+Note that the `title` field defines how the name of a primary section is displayed in the top navigation bar and the `caption` field defines how the name of a subtree is displayed in the ToC.
+Content page display names in the secondary sidebar and the ToC are equivalent to their first heading.

 ```
 📂source